gavinwahl/django-postgres-queue/README.rst

 How it works
 ------------

-django-postgres-queue is able to claim, process, and remove a task in a single query.
+django-pg-queue is able to claim, process, and remove a task in a single (simplified) query.

 .. code:: sql